 As COPD progresses, the condition becomes more severe.
 You might have more frequent exacerbations and/or admissions to hospital.
 These factors can give a clue as to how advanced the illness is.
 Palliative care is usually started in COPD when you are on the maximum medication and your condition is continuing to get worse (deteriorate).
 Sometimes in these situations you might choose to remain at home for any/all treatments, rather than having further hospital admissions, as things get worse.

-Your quality of life in the end stages of COPD is very important.
+Improving your quality of life in the end stages of COPD is very important.
 Palliative care can be given in a hospice, but is just as likely to be provided by your GP, district nurse or community palliative care team.
 The idea is that a multidisciplinary team, with different healthcare professionals, can anticipate any problems before they happen.
 The team can help you with access to medication and any equipment that might be needed.

 Palliative care involves not just physical treatments.
 Psychological and spiritual well-being are important too.
 The aim is that both you and your family feel supported and that your care is planned.